tzador/talk2type/README.md

 3. To dictate text:
    - Click in any text field
-   - Hold Backspace for 1+ second
+   - Turn Caps Lock ON to start recording
    - Speak clearly while icon is green
-   - Release Backspace to stop and auto-type
+   - Turn Caps Lock OFF to stop and auto-type

 ## Troubleshooting

-- **No keyboard detection**: Check Accessibility permissions
+- **No Caps Lock detection**: Check Accessibility permissions
 - **No audio recording**: Check Microphone permissions
 - **Transcription fails**: Verify API key is set
 - **Text doesn't appear**: Ensure cursor is in a text field